StephieTack/session-notebook/github-and-markdown/git-cheatsheet.md

-qçç°^xXxXXXXX XXx^xxx≈≈≈# This is the first headline test test test
+# This is the first headline

+test test test